-4. Hire a nursing home abuse lawyer in Albany.
+4. Hire an Albany nursing home abuse lawyer.

-To ensure that you collect the full compensation that you are entitled to by putting together a strong case supported by evidence, connect with a local Albany nursing home abuse lawyer.
+To ensure that you collect the full compensation that you are entitled to by putting together a strong case supported by evidence, connect with an Albany nursing home abuse lawyer.

 Suspect that your loved one is suffering abuse at their nursing home?
 Please call us.

-If you suspect that your loved one has been the victim of nursing home abuse, connect with an attorney as soon as possible.
-Your attorney will begin the process by collecting evidence to prove the abuse, and also accurately and completely measure the costs and damages associated with the resulting injuries.
+If you suspect that your loved one has been the victim of nursing home abuse, connect with an lawyer as soon as possible.
+Your lawyer will begin the process by collecting evidence to prove the abuse, and also accurately and completely measure the costs and damages associated with the resulting injuries.